 Audition for Intermediate/Advanced - How is it going to work?

 Auditions exist so that teachers can get to know the dancers better and are also able to identify the groups needs.
 Spliting in two levels will create groups with compatible skills and consequently a better class development.
-The split will be made by the teachers with the help of the Staff, and its criteria will be your dancing skills or elements of it teachers find necessary for dancers to keep up with.
+The split will be made by the teachers with the occasional help of the event staff, and its criteria will be your dancing skills or elements of it that teachers find necessary for dancers to keep up with the class level.

 Everyone will dance and change partners once in a while so teachers can observe the level of the class individually.

 We trust our teachers criteria for the split, so once it’s done there’ll be no changes.